jacopofar/milano-isochrones/README.md

 the resolution is high.
 In my case it took 6 hours (can be parallelized and it's trivial to skip data already calculated, but that's not implemented).

-Then `uv run genrate_voronoi.py` will aggregate all the data from those pickle files and calculate the regions for each Metro stop, placing them in a single geoJSON file and in separate files.
+Then `uv run generate_voronoi.py` will aggregate all the data from those pickle files and calculate the regions for each Metro stop, placing them in a single geoJSON file and in separate files.

 The line color and station names are also present in the aggregated file, to ease the representation.

+Additionally, you can run `uv run generate_raster.py` to generate the heatmap.

 ## How does it work